2018 California State Senate election: District 16

 The 16th district consists of the southeastern Central Valley and the High Desert.
 Much of the population is in the western parts of the district in the Central Valley, anchored by Bakersfield and Visalia, while the desert regions in the eastern half consist of scattered settlements, such as Barstow and Yucca Valley.
-The incumbent is Republican minority Senate leader Jean Fuller, who is term-limited and cannot run for reelection.
+The incumbent was Republican minority Senate leader Jean Fuller, who was term-limited and could not run for reelection.